Skip to main content

 Can you advise?

-You are entitled to a separate pension from every country where you were insured for at least one year.
 In your case, you will be entitled to pensions from Italy and from Ireland.
 The amount you receive from each country will be proportionate to your periods of insured employment in each country.
 The respective pensions will be paid when you reach pensionable age for the country concerned.
 The pensions will be paid wherever you reside in the EU.

 I am an Irish national currently residing and working in the UK, having previously worked in Ireland and Germany.
 What are my pension rights?